dandavies23/smoothie-moves/README.md

 ### Typography and tone

 Careful consideration was given to the font.
 For children just learning to read and write I felt it was important to show letters that can be copied.
-Serif font was too formal whereas most fonts with a Helvetica route have difficult “a” characters.
+Serif font was too formal whereas most fonts with a Helvetica root have difficult “a” characters.
 I wanted to originally to use ‘Schulbuch' but as the name indicates it's a bit "school booky".
-Instead went for 'Comic Neue’ a classier but still informal version of of 'Comic Sans'.
+Instead, I went for 'Comic Neue’ a classier but still informal version of of 'Comic Sans'.

 ### Game architecture

-I wanted the game to feel like a game - rather than a website with a game embedded.
+I wanted the [browser game](https://en.wikipedia.org/wiki/Browser_game) to feel like an arcade game - rather than a website with a game embedded.
 In the early wireframe game play focus was on having the gameboard as prominent as possible.
 I also assumed that the game would largely played on mobile or ipad so optimised the space for this.

 ![iPad wireframe](assets/images/readmeimages/ipad-landscape.png)